Frequently Asked Questions

 4. Supplements & Nutraceuticals

 Supplements and nutraceuticals may be recommended as part of a comprehensive treatment plan to support mood, anxiety, sleep, and cognitive function.
-However, they are not a replacement for prescription medications or medical hormone therapy.
+However, they are not a substitute for prescription medications or medical hormone therapy.
 Recommendations are based on scientific evidence and tailored to individual needs.

 5. New & Existing Patients